jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 **Q: What is the main business of CC defense?**

 A: CC defense is mainly for Web Service business, and is closed by default.
 CC defense does not take effect when closed.

-After turning on the main switch, all the domains of this instance will turn on CC defense, and you can manually close the domains that do not require CC defense.

 **Q: Why would a black hole occur?**